-Leaders pay a lot of lip service to being data-driven.
+Leaders pay a lot of lip service to being data-driven sales organizations.
 But, unless real transparency, visibility, and clarity are intentionally baked into every function of your revenue engine, your sales team is essentially operating in a black box.

 It’s a classic case of one hand not knowing what the other is doing.
 This is especially risky in sales, where disconnected data can have serious repercussions on your pipeline and revenue.
 Consider these alarming statistics:

 - Organizations that have a system of data-driven insights are 140% more likely to create sustainable competitive advantage and 78% more likely to grow revenue (source).

 - Despite this, a 2019 NewVantage Partners Survey found that 72% of respondents report that they haven’t yet forged a data-driven culture (source).